Part 1 : from origins to clubs

 It was passionate walkers, Gustav and Kate Weindorfer, inspired by the operation at Mount Buffalo, who set about opening the first hut at Cradle Mountain in 1912, called Waldheim.

-To be continued in part two, we learn about why all was not sunny days and picnic singalongs…
+In part two, we learn about why all was not sunny days and picnic singalongs…

 A version of this article by Caro Ryan first appeared in Great Walks Magazine.